OctopusDeploy/docs/docs/guides/azure-deployments/web-apps/web-app-concepts/web-app-deployment-step/index.md

 #### Physical Path

-Allows deployment to a physical sub-directory of the web-root. Â This is useful when deploying to Virtual Directories or Web Jobs, and you don't want to deploy the root application at the same time.
+Allows deployment to a physical sub-directory of the web-root.
+This is useful when deploying to Virtual Directories or Web Jobs, and you don't want to deploy the root application at the same time.

 #### Remove additional files

-WhenÂ set, deletes files from the destination that aren't in the source package.
+When set, deletes files from the destination that aren't in the source package.

 **Preserve App\_Data**

-When set, skip Delete operations in theÂ **App\_Data**Â directory.
+When set, skip Delete operations in the **App\_Data** directory.

 :::hint
 **Preserve Specific Paths**